jonas4climate/honeybee-colony-abm/README.md

 ## Environment setup

 To set up the environment, we recommend the use of conda ([install conda](https://anaconda.org/anaconda/conda) or [install miniconda](https://docs.anaconda.com/miniconda/miniconda-install/)).
 The environment can then be set up by running `conda env create -f environment.yml`.
+Then run `conda activate abm-bees` before running any python scripts.
 Alternatively, the `environment.yml` file can be converted for use with `pip` if preferred.

 ## JS server visualization